Shannon College of Hotel Management

+History

+The college was founded in 1951 as Ireland's first designated college of hotel management.
 From 1951 until 1991, the college offered a diploma in hotel management.
 In 1991, the college began its relationship with University College Galway which saw Shannon offer the BComm in Hotel Management.
-In 1993 the diploma was validated by NCEA (forerunner of HETAC).
+In 1993, the diploma was validated by NCEA (forerunner of HETAC).
 In 2000, the college became a recognised college of the National University of Ireland.

 In 1991, the process of integrating the college into the University of Galway was first mooted.
 It commenced in 2004 and developed additional urgency since Shannon Airport was made independent of Aer Rianta and Dublin Airport.
 From 2009, Shannon was involved in an alliance with the University of Galway, and since 2015 is fully incorporated into the university.
 Shannon College of Hotel Management is now part of the College of Business, Public Policy and Law of the University of Galway.
-This integration was formally marked by the Minister for Education Jan O'Sullivan TD at an event held in Shannon College on 9 November 2015.
+This integration was formally marked by the Minister for Education Jan O'Sullivan at an event held in Shannon College on 9 November 2015.
 All staff of Shannon College of Hotel Management are now staff of the University of Galway and all students of Shannon College of Hotel Management are students of the University of Galway.

-Shannon College currently offer the following programmes: